pyronaur/pyronaur.com/src/content/2022/blank-slate.md

 ---
 title: Blank Slate
 slug: blank-slate
-preview: It's time for a change, it's time for a blank slate and this do it differently this time...
+preview: I've worked on so many side projects and blog posts, but I haven't published any of them because they've never seemed good enough.
+I decided to start from scratch.
+A Blank Slate for my blog an online presence.
 date: 2022-03-06
 ---

-Over the many years of being a developer, I've learned a lot, but I've learned a lot in complete silence.
+I've learned a ton throughout the years, but most of it I've learned in complete silence.
 No [learning exhaust](https://www.swyx.io/learn-in-public/).
+No showing my work, no story, nothing.

-## Perfectionism sucks.
+## Perfectionism.

-Perfectionism is great, as long as it's something you strive for acknowledging that you're unlikely to ever achieve it.
-Unfortunately for me, for a very long time I've been obsessed with perfectionism, but not in a healthy way.
+Perfectionism is a wonderful thing to pursue, as long as you acknowledge that you're unlikely to ever achieve it.

-I've been obsessed with the idea that whatever I produce has to be perfect and the flip side of that is - it's never perfect, and so my range of action oscillates between not publishing or not starting at all.
+I've been obsessed with perfectionism, but not in a healthy way.
+Since nothing is ever perfect, my range of action so far has been between no action at all - and - investing a lot of work into something until I eventually give up because it's never good enough.

 In the eyes of a perfectionist, the reasons are always sound.

-Can't publish because this thing is just not good enough just yet.
+"Can't publish because this thing is just not good enough just yet.
 Work on it some more.
-Until you give up and start a new idea.
+Until you give up and start a new idea."

-or
+– or –

-Don't even try to start this thing - you know you'll need to spend months on the idea and it just won't be good enough, so you might as well give up before you even started.
-Look at all the time I saved you.
+"Don't even try to start this thing - you know you'll need to spend months on the idea and it just won't be good enough, so you might as well give up before you even started."

+So what's the cure?

 ## Brutalism

 In 2017 a trend swooped through the Twitters for a few weeks called [Brutalism](https://www.nngroup.com/articles/brutalism-antidesign).
-I thought it's bonkers, and I still sort of do.

-But - for every tool there's a purpose.
-And I think I might just have found the use for brutalism that makes sense to me.
+It's truly brutal, in terms of how "well designed" some of those designs were, but there's a lesson that can be learned from Brutalism.
+It doesn't have to be perfect.
+All you need is action.

 ## Action